carlospmbarros/web-challenge-test/README.md

 - With intellij open, click open and go to the folder where the project was cloned and double-click
 - Wait until the build is finished and the project is ready to be used

+## Configuration

+- In the resources/properties folder we have the _**general.properties**_ file where there are the global settings that are being used in the project

 ## Execution